 - Fourth-degree burns: the most serious type of burn, fourth-degree burns are when damage goes all the way through the skin and down to the underlying muscle and bone.
 Injuries from fourth-degree burns result in severe disfigurement and often require amputation of the affected limb.
 In some cases, fourth-degree burns cause death in victims.

-Contact A Top St. Louis Burn Injury Lawyer
+Contact A Top St. Louis, MO Burn Injury Lawyer

-At Combs Law Group, our attorneys fight fiercely to get our St. Louis personal injury clients the compensation they deserve.
+At Combs Law Group, our attorneys fight fiercely to get our St. Louis, MO personal injury clients the compensation they deserve.
 Our firm also wants our clients to be completely satisfied throughout the legal process, which is why we offer them access to a network of top physical and mental health professionals as well as 24/7 access to the attorney working on their case.
-Contact us today for a free consultation and to learn more about how Combs Law Group’s personalized approach has made them one of the highest-rated St. Louis burn injury law firms.
+Contact us today for a free consultation and to learn more about how Combs Law Group’s personalized approach has made them one of the highest-rated St. Louis, MO burn injury law firms.